Usage guide

 docker compose up -d -

-Setup garage (local S3 service).
+If you’d like to use the S3 adapter, you need to set up garage (a local S3 service).
 This command should also update your

 .envfile with the generated secrets../scripts/setup-garage.sh -